-14.1 Number and composition
+14.2 Number and composition

 - (a) The minimum number of directors is six.
 The maximum number of directors is to be fixed by the directors, but may not be more than 16, unless the company in general meeting resolves otherwise.
-The directors must not determine a maximum which is less than the number of directors in office at the time the determination takes effect. - (b) The appointment of the directors of the company is set out in this rule 14, as follows: - (1) Chair, appointed under rule 14.2; - (2) Acting Chair, if appointed under rule 14.3; - (3) Chief Commissioner, if appointed under rule 14.4 - (4) Acting Chief Commissioner, if appointed under rule 14.5; - (5) Deputy Chair, if appointed under rule 14.6; - (6) State Commissioners, or appointee by the Organisational Member as per rule 14.7; - (7) directors elected under rule 14.8 or appointed to fill a casual vacancy under rule 14.9; and - (8) directors appointed under rule 14.10. - (c) The directors in appointing the appointed directors and in reviewing and recommending directors for election will endeavour to comply with the WAGGGS and WAGGGS Asia Pacific Region policies on board membership ratios.
+The directors must not determine a maximum which is less than the number of directors in office at the time the determination takes effect. - (b) The appointment of the directors of the company is set out in this rule 14, as follows: - (1) Chair, appointed under rule 14.3; - (2) Acting Chair, if appointed under rule 14.4; - (3) Chief Commissioner, if appointed under rule 14.5; - (4) Acting Chief Commissioner, if appointed under rule 14.6; - (5) Deputy Chair, if appointed under rule 14.7; - (6) State Commissioners, or appointee by the Organisational Member as per rule 14.8; - (7) directors elected under rule 14.9 or appointed to fill a casual vacancy under rule 14.10; and - (8) directors appointed under rule 14.11.

+(c) The directors in appointing the appointed directors and in reviewing and recommending directors for election will endeavour to comply with the WAGGGS and WAGGGS Asia Pacific Region policies on board membership ratios.

-14.2 Chair
+14.3 Chair

-(a) The directors must appoint the Chair.
+- (a) The directors must appoint the Chair.
 The Chair is appointed as a director and chair of the company by the directors.
+The Chair must be qualified to hold office under rule 14.1.
 The directors may set a policy on the eligibility and process for identifying and selecting a short list of candidates for the directors to review for the appointment of the Chair.
-The directors must also set out the requirements of the role of Chair and any delegations.

-(b) The term of office for the Chair is three years, and the Chair is eligible for reappointment for up to one further three year term.
+The directors must also set out the requirements of the role of Chair and any delegations. - (b) The term of office for the Chair is three years, and the Chair is eligible for reappointment for up to one further three year term.
 The Chair is not eligible for reappointment until the expiry of one year from the end of the sixth year in office.

-14.3 Acting Chair
+14.4 Acting Chair

 In the event of a vacancy in the office of the Chair the directors may appoint one of the directors or any other person to the office of Acting Chair until a Chair is appointed.
 If the person appointed to the role of Acting Chair was not a director prior to the appointments, the directors will also appoint the Acting Chair as a director until the replacement Chair is appointed, at which time the Acting Chair will cease to be a director.
+The Acting Chair must be qualified to hold office under rule 14.1.

-14.4 Chief Commissioner
+14.5 Chief Commissioner